renoirb/htmlcsstherightway/README.md

 1. We link to your GitHub Pages fork with `[username].github.com/htmlcsstherightway`
 2. We link to your GitHub Pages fork with a subdomain (e.g. "fr.htmlcsstherightway.com")

 If you use a subdomain, enter the subdomain into the `CNAME` file, and ask us to setup DNS for you.
 If you do not use a subdomain, remove the `CNAME` file entirely else your fork will not build when pushed.

 When your translation is ready, open an issue on the Issue Tracker to let us know.

 ## Why

 There's a lot of obsolete information about HTML and CSS and how to do websites, many are outdated, whereas other more current are either too deep into technicalities, only teaching specific details, or just in need to be found.

 The idea is to teach how to do things, based on real world usage examples of how to do things in the current fashion.

-The site is based on the "the right way" theme as it is an open-source reference which follows the "fork", "pull request" contribution model hosted on GitHub.
+The site is based on the "the right way" theme as it is an open-source reference which follows the "fork", "pull request"contribution model hosted on GitHub.

 ### Goals